mlibrary/about-publishing/src/content/pages/our-mission.md

 [Deep Blue Repository and Research Data Services](https://deepblue.lib.umich.edu/) provides a platform for stable, citable, measurable presentation of research outputs and consultation services for scholars.

+**Three focus areas.**

+As part of the University of Michigan Library, we share its [Mission and Values](https://lib.umich.edu/about-us/about-library/mission-and-values).
+We co-create and share common [Strategic Directions and Objectives](https://lib.umich.edu/about-us/about-library/strategic-directions-and-objectives).
+As a publisher, representing the University to the world, we are pursuing three particular [focus areas set out by the President of the University of Michigan](https://president.umich.edu/initiatives-and-focus-areas/):

+* faculty public engagement and expert connections;
+  diversity, equity, and inclusion through the selection and distribution of content; and academic innovation by publishing work that leverages digital technology.

 **Interested in working on a project with our team?**

 We're here to support the publishing aspirations of faculty, researchers, students, and staff across the U-M campus and beyond.
 We invite you to work with us or reach out with your questions or information about your project.